Jim Barnes (golfer): Professional career

 As a young adult, Barnes moved to the United States.
 However, he never became an American citizen.
 In 1906, he turned professional.
-He arrived in San Francisco, and later worked in Vancouver, British Columbia, Spokane, Washington, and Tacoma, Washington, and then at The Broadmoor in Colorado Springs.
+He arrived in San Francisco, and later worked in Vancouver, British Columbia; Spokane, Washington; and Tacoma, Washington, and then at The Broadmoor in Colorado Springs.

+From 1914 to 1917 Jim was the head golf professional at Whitemarsh Valley Country Club, a classic George Thomas design just outside of Philadelphia.
+While there, Jim won the inaugural PGA Championship in 1916.
+In 1917 Jim won the Philadelphia Open Championship and the Western Open.
+In 1919 he won his second consecutive PGA Championship.
+The Championship was not contested in 1917 and 1918 because of the war.

 From 1923 to 1926, he was resident professional at the Temple Terrace Golf and Country Club in Temple Terrace, Florida, which hosted the 1925 Florida Open (dubbed "The Greatest Field of Golfers Ever to Play in Florida"), as well as the 1926 Florida Open with over one hundred contestants and a $5,000 cash prize.
 In 1925–26 his good friend and fellow golfer Fred McLeod wintered with him, and they worked with James Kelly Thomson from North Berwick.

 He won nine majors, with four of them the modern professional majors.
 Many golfers and media covering the sport at the time, according to golf journalist Dan Jenkins, the Western Open and North and South Open titles he won at the time were declared majors.